norlab/LIS-546-SPR2021/content/overview_and_intro.md

 - I have turned Professor Weber's original course book into this website on his recommendation and with his permission.
 There will be minimal (but definitely some) material on the Canvas site.
 I hope that this makes skimming and digesting the material much easier, and it provides a sustainable resource that you can return to at any time in the future (and is publicly accessible).
 The course content will remain accessible to you regardless of your being enrolled as a student at UW.

-- There will be a short and hopefully helpful lecture each week either recorded by Professor Weber or myself, but the majority of the substantive content is in the form of written chapters.
+- There will be a short and hopefully helpful lecture each week either recorded by Professor Weber or myself, but the majority of the substantive content is in the form of pages on this website and as links to articles and other websites.

 - On a week to week basis circumstances may change for how and when you are able to access course materials.
 I am attempting to provide PDFs or links to freely available web resources for all readings that are assigned.
 These will not require you to have any kind of remote VPN or UW affiliated credentials to access.
 If you cannot, for any reason, access course materials please be in touch and I will figure out a way to get the material to you.